 Tuition fees at top-ranked Swedish universities

-Here is a list of average tuition fees for international students at top-ranked Swedish universities:
+Here is a list of average tuition fees for international students (non-EU/EEA citizens) at top-ranked Swedish universities:

 2. Scholarship and funding options

-In Sweden, you can get financial aid from universities, public or private institutions.
+In Sweden, you can get financial aid from universities and other public or private institutions.

 - Scholarships provided by the Swedish Institute - dedicated to international students applying to Master's degree programmes.